 What is your worship service like?

 Although most people would call our worship style “traditional,” you will find that we worship and celebrate in many forms.
 Our worship services reflect the variety of our backgrounds, drawing upon the music and sacramental life of Christian traditions and our lived experiences as people in the 21st century.
-Hymns, prayers, a weekly message combined with the singing of the choir and congregation make this a time for centering around God’s presence, connection with one another and being inspired to move in the world as the embodiment of God’s all inclusive love.
+Hymns, prayers, a weekly message combined with choral music and congregation singing make this a time for centering around God’s presence, connection with one another and being inspired to move in the world as the embodiment of God’s all inclusive love.
+While traditional perhaps in structure, we continue to bring progressive material into the worship setting.
+We celebrate the Communion meal together on the first Sunday of every month (with non-alcoholic grape juice as well as gluten-free options), and all people are welcome at the table.
+We seek to be sensitive to all faith traditions.
+Children are welcome in worship, and there is an area at the back of the worship space that includes less conventional seating and room for movement, should families with children want to utilize that.
+For the youngest children (0-7), we offer Children’s Worship downstairs as an option.

 What should I wear?

-Our clergy and choir often wear robes or albs and the congregation dresses informally.
+The congregation dresses informally.
 You will see a bit of everything: people in their “Sunday best,” folks in “business casual” and those in jeans and t-shirts.
-You’ll often see people wearing shorts and flip-flops during the the warmer months.
+You’ll often see people wearing shorts and flip-flops during the warmer months.
 It’s completely up to you to dress to your level of comfort.
 We look forward to seeing you, not what you’re wearing.

 Is childcare available?